-Increase in temperature of water increases the kinetic energy of the water which will make more particles to attain enough energy to convert into vapour state.
+Increase in temperature of water increases the kinetic energy of the water which will make more particles to attain enough energy to convert into the vapour state.
 This is how an increase in temperature favours evaporation.

-On the other hand, exposed surface is also responsible for the evaporation.
+On the other hand, the exposed surface is also responsible for the evaporation.
 Higher the exposed surface, higher will be the evaporation.

-When common salt is added to water then surface is occupied by the solvent as well as non-volatile solute particles.
+When common salt is added to water then the surface is occupied by the solvent as well as non-volatile solute particles.